SenseBoxTI/Firmware/README.md

 Test:
 1. Look at the values returned by the 'I2CTest' sensor in the measurements output.

+## WiFI
+Setup:
+1. Add credentials to `wifitest.cpp`, inside the initializer.

+Test:
+1. Look at the values returned by the 'WifiTest' sensor in the measurements output.

 ## Development Environment Setup
 ---
 The installation instructions as given by Espressif are very clear.<br>